ZenDevelopmentEcosystem/FileSet/docs/commands/get.md

 fileset <store> get [-s/--set <fileset.yml>] ID ...
 ```

-To get a specific asset ID from the file-store, specify one or more IDs:
+To get a specific asset ID from the file-store without a set-definition, use the `get+` (get plus command),
+specify one or more IDs:

 ```console
 # ID from full index